rcarrata/rcarrata.github.io/_posts/2020-08-25-dns-forwarding-openshift.md

 Let's test our name resolution without enabling the DNS Forwarding and see what happens:

-* Enter to one random pod (I selected the Openshift insights pod but any pod in the cluster will have the exact same behaviour):
+* Enter to one random pod (I selected the OpenShift insights pod but any pod in the cluster will have the exact same behaviour):

 ```
 $ POD=$(kubectl get pod -n openshift-insights | awk '{ print $1 }' | grep -v NAME)